kpassoubady/java-for-qe-code/CoreJava/src/main/resources/Day3-QE-Focus-Collections-Framework.md

-Java Collections and Generics for Quality Engineering (QE)
+# QE Focus: Java Collections and Generics for Quality Engineering

 1. Ensuring Type Safety with Generics in Collections
 Objective: Explain how Generics provide compile-time type safety, reducing runtime errors, especially in collections used across large-scale applications.